jli943/MazePathFinder/README.md

 - Find Shortest Path: Users can select different algorithms like Dijkstra to find the shortest path between any two points in the gird.
 - Visual Representation: The app provides an interactive grid-based visual representation of the maze and the shortest path, making it easy for users to understand the process.

-## Requirements

-- Xcode 12.0 or later
-- Swift 5.0 or later
-- iOS 16.4 or later

 ## MVVM Architecture